Do you wonder if you’ll ever be confident in your homeschooling choice?

 - Do you doubt your ability to tackle a particular subject or topic, like teaching them to read, understanding the basics of essay structure, or remembering what line graphs are?

-- Do you doubt your ability to consistently do educational activities?
+- Do you doubt your ability to consistently do or organize educational activities?

-- Do you doubt that your kids will want to do anything beyond spending time with their screens?
+- Or do you doubt that your kids will want to do anything beyond spending time with their screens?

 - Do you doubt you’ll know what to do when they say they’re bored?